IP Tech Knowledgy

-As we first discussed in our July 3rd IP Tech Knowledgy Blurb, the Supreme Court in Brunetti relied on the First Amendment framework described two years ago in Matal v.
+As we first discussed in our July 3 IP Tech Knowledgy Blurb, the Supreme Court in Brunetti relied on the First Amendment framework described two years ago in Matalv.
 Tam.
-In Tam the court declared provisions of Lanham Act prohibiting registration of disparaging marks unconstitutional.
-The Tam court stated (i) that viewpoint-based prohibitions of the Lanham Act are unconstitutional as a violation of the First Amendment, and (ii) the prohibition on registration of disparaging marks is viewpoint-based.
-On this basis, the court found the disparagement bar of the Lanham Act unconstitutional.
+In Tam, the Court declared provisions of Lanham Act prohibiting registration of disparaging marks unconstitutional.
+The Tam Court stated (i) that viewpoint-based prohibitions of the Lanham Act are unconstitutional as a violation of the First Amendment, and (ii) the prohibition on registration of disparaging marks is viewpoint-based.
+On this basis, the Court found the disparagement bar of the Lanham Act unconstitutional.

 The opinion in Brunetti followed the same logic.
-The court found that the immoral and scandalous bar of the Lanham Act to be viewpoint-based.
-Justice Kagan, in writing the opinion for the court, found that “[t]hare a great many immoral and scandalous ideas in the world ... and the Lanham Act covers them all.”
+The Court found that the immoral and scandalous bar of the Lanham Act to be viewpoint-based.
+Justice Elana Kagan, in writing the opinion for the Court, found that “[t]here are a great many immoral and scandalous ideas in the world ... and the Lanham Act covers them all.”
 Because the immoral and scandalous bar prohibits substantial viewpoint-based speech, “[i]t therefore violates the First Amendment.”
-The court endorsed the possibility that a narrower, viewpoint-neutral prohibition on lewd, sexually explicit, or profane matter may pass First Amendment muster, if Congress chose to enact such a provision.
+The Court endorsed the possibility that a narrower, viewpoint-neutral prohibition on lewd, sexually explicit or profane matters may pass First Amendment muster if Congress chose to enact such a provision.

 (FUC$)[BI] AND (`FD > 20190623 < 20190701)

 We will leave you with that.

 Ned T. Himmelrich

 410-576-4171 • email@example.com